Azure-Samples/iot-edge-opc-plc/README.md

 - Node with special characters in name and NodeId:
 - Node with long ID (3950 bytes)
 - Nodes with large values (10/50 kB string, 100 kB StringArray, 200 kB ByteArray)
-- Nodes for testing all datatypes, arrays, methods, permissions, etc `--ref`.
-The ReferenceNodeManager of the [OPC UA .NET reference stack](https://github.com/OPCFoundation/UA-.NETStandard) is used for this purpose.
+- Nodes for testing all datatypes, arrays, methods, permissions, etc. The ReferenceNodeManager of the [OPC UA .NET reference stack](https://github.com/OPCFoundation/UA-.NETStandard) is used for this purpose.
 - Limit the number of updates of Slow and Fast nodes.
 Update the values of the `SlowNumberOfUpdates` and `FastNumberOfUpdates` configuration nodes in the `OpcPlc/SimulatorConfiguration` folder to:
   - `< 0` (default): Slow and Fast nodes are updated indefinitely
   - `0`: Slow and Fast nodes are not updated